helicalAI/helical/docs/model_cards/geneformer.md

 - Experimental validation for:
     - Prediction of novel transcription factor in cardiomyocytes with zero-shot learning that had a functional impact on cardiomyocytes' contractile force generation
     - Prediction of candidate therapeutic targets with in silico treatment analysis that significantly improved contractile force generation of cardiac microtissues in an iPS cell model of cardiomyopathy

-## Ethical Considerations

-**Bias and Fairness:**
-- Ensured diverse representation of tissues in the training data
-- Ongoing evaluation to detect and mitigate biases, especially those affecting specific tissue types

-**Privacy:**
-- Training data sourced from public databases with appropriate usage permissions
-- No use of private or sensitive genetic data without explicit consent

-**Mitigations:**
-- Regular audits of model outputs to detect and correct biases
-- Collaboration with ethicists and domain experts to ensure responsible use

 ## Model Limitations